mauglee/yii2-easyimage/README.md

 ========================
 Image Component for Yii2

-This extension is base on [yii-easyImage](https://github.com/zhdanovartur/yii-easyimage), used for Yii2.
+This extension is based on [yii-easyImage](https://github.com/zhdanovartur/yii-easyimage)

 Installation
 ------------